-We find that the Gaussian TMSV state possess the maximum amount of correlation, both in terms of \(MI/N_s\) and $LN/N_s$ as depicted in Fig. \ref{mi_e_Ns}.
-This may be an indication of such a state being the optimal probe for the illumination purposes \cite{NGIllu}.
-Interestingly, among the non-Gaussian states, the states with photon added in the idler and the ones with photons subtracted from both the modes have higher correlation with respect to $p$ per signal photon than that of the states having photon addition in signal and in both the modes.
+We now investigate the role of correlations between the two modes of the probe state on the illumination protocol.
+The correlations are quantified by the mutual information (MI) \cite{MI1,MI2,MI3} which is defined as $ MI = S(\rho_A) + S(\rho_B) - S(\rho_{AB})$ for a two-mode state $\rho_{AB}$ where $S(\rho)$ denotes the von-Neumann entropy of a quantum state and thus entanglement present per signal photon in the probe states.
+In our analysis, entanglement for mixed state is quantified via logarithmic negativity \cite{LN1,LN2}, defined as $LN= \log_2 (2N(\rho_{AB})+1)$, where $N(\rho_{AB})$, known as \textit{negativity}, is the sum of the absolute value of the negative eigenvalues of the partial transposed version $\rho_{AB}^{T_A}$ of the two-mode state.
+Let us carry out the investigation for the noisy probes as specified by Eq. \eqref{noisy_state}. \\ We find that the Gaussian TMSV state possesses the maximum amount of correlation, both in terms of \(MI/N_s\) and $LN/N_s$ as depicted in Fig. \ref{mi_e_Ns}.
+This may be an indication of such a state being the optimal probe for illumination purposes \cite{NGIllu}.
+Interestingly, among the non-Gaussian states, the states with photon-added in the idler and the ones with photons subtracted from both the modes have a higher correlation with respect to $p$ per signal photon than that of the states having photon addition in signal, and in both the modes.
 Specifically, non-Gaussian states which cannot furnish any quantum advantage over coherent states having the same $N_s$ lie at the bottom of our figure.
 Moreover, as expected, QCs decay with the increase of noise.
-Therefore, a hierarchy in QCs observed in Fig. \ref{mi_e_Ns} is in a good agreement with the quantum advantage obtained for the QI process, thereby connecting the inherent property of the quantum states with the illumination. \\

-Interestingly, unlike most other quantum information protocols, it is not clear whether the entanglement content of the state leads to the quantum advantage in QI.
+Therefore, a hierarchy in QCs observed in Fig. \ref{mi_e_Ns} is in good agreement with the quantum advantage obtained for the QI process, thereby connecting the inherent property of the quantum states with the illumination. \\ Interestingly, unlike most other quantum information protocols, it is not clear whether the entanglement content of the state leads to the quantum advantage in QI.
 In particular, we know that for QI with the TMSV state, in the limit of large signal strength, the quantum advantage vanishes \cite{TrepsArxiv}, although the entanglement content, $E$, of the pure state quantified by the von-Neumann entropy of local mode (entanglement entropy), diverges.
-We now check how the normalized version, $E/N_S$, behave under the large $N_S$ limit.
+We now check how the normalized version, $E/N_S$, behaves in the large $N_S$ limit.
 For the TMSV state, $|\psi_r\rangle$, we know